• Skip to main content

 Gibson Dunn has partnered with the UC Berkeley Center for Law & Technology on a three-part webcast series that discusses issues originally raised in a Law 360 article on royalty financing written by partners Todd Trattner and Ryan Murr.

-In the series, partners Todd Trattner, Ryan Murr, Jin Hee Kim, and Jeffrey Krause and associates Kali Jelen, Anthony Hajj, and Michael Farag provide an in-depth exploration of royalty finance, looking at synthetic royalties, the treatment of synthetics under the UCC, and the risks of a sale of a synthetic royalty being recharacterized as a loan in bankruptcy.
+In the series, partners Todd Trattner, Ryan Murr, Jin Hee Kim, and Jeffrey Krause and associates Kali Jelen, Anthony Hajj, and Michael Farag provide an in-depth exploration of royalty finance, the treatment of synthetics under the UCC, and the risks of a sale of a synthetic royalty being recharacterized as a loan in bankruptcy.

 The series is designed to educate biotechnology stakeholders (investors, entrepreneurs, companies, and their attorneys) on best practices for monetizing and investing in a synthetic royalty so that they can embark on such transactions with greater certainty.